Sourcemap Explorer

 What it looks like

 The whole product fits in your toolbar.
-A Files tab for the reconstructed project, a Stack tab for the tech behind the page — and a single download button.
+Files reconstructs the project, Decompile rebuilds it when no map ships, Stack lists the tech behind the page — one download button covers all of it.

 Icon lights up